Guðbjörg Jóna Bjarnadóttir: Career

-Bjarnadóttir became for the first time Icelandic senior champion in 2016, competing in the 400 m hurdles.
+Guðbjörg became for the first time Icelandic senior champion in 2016, competing in the 400 m hurdles.

 In June 2018, she won the silver medal in the 200 metres at the Championships of the Small States of Europe in Schaan, Liechtenstein in a time of 23.61 seconds.
 In July, she claimed gold in the 100 m with a time of 11.75 seconds and bronze in the 200 m at the European Under-18 Championships held in Győr, Hungary.
-The same month, Bjarnadóttir became for the first time Icelandic 200 m champion.
-In October, she competed at the in the 200 m event at the Summer Youth Olympics in Buenos Aires, winning the gold medal.
+The same month, Guðbjörg became the Icelandic 200 m champion for the first time.
+In October, she competed in the 200 m event at the Summer Youth Olympics in Buenos Aires, winning the gold medal.

-Bjarnadóttir won the 100 m and 200 m at the 2019 Games of the Small States of Europe staged in Bar, Montenegro.
+Guðbjörg won the 100 m and 200 m at the 2019 Games of the Small States of Europe staged in Bar, Montenegro.

 In 2021, she was selected for the 2021 European Athletics Team Championships Second League events held in June in Stara Zagora, Bulgaria.
 She finished third in the 200 m at the Karlstad Grand Prix in Sweden the same month.
-Also in June, under the universality rule within the Olympic qualifying criteria which allows smaller nations with developing sports programs to send representatives to the competition, Bjarnadóttir was confirmed as being selected for the delayed 2020 Tokyo Olympics, but she did not compete at the event.
+Also in June, under the universality rule within the Olympic qualifying criteria which allows smaller nations with developing sports programs to send representatives to the competition, Guðbjörg was confirmed as being selected for the delayed 2020 Tokyo Olympics, but she did not compete at the event.

 In January 2023, she twice set a new national indoor record over the 60 metres, first lowering it to 7.43 and then to 7.35 seconds.
 She was subsequently selected to compete at the European Indoor Championships held in March in Istanbul.